 That dreaded yearly task has come around once again: it’s time to write your nonprofit’s annual report.
 Compiling everything your nonprofit has done in the past year might feel overwhelming or even tedious.
 How are you supposed to condense all of your world-changing awesomeness into a few paragraphs?
 And how can you write in a way that makes everyone from your biggest fans to your more disengaged supporters want to read it?

-There are all kinds of tips and tricks out there to help nonprofits like yours write the best annual report.
-And for good reason — writing a spectacular annual report has a ton of benefits and can help set your nonprofit up for success over the next fiscal year.
+Writing a spectacular annual report has a ton of benefits and can help set your nonprofit up for success over the next fiscal year.
 For instance, a compelling and comprehensive annual report could help you gain and retain more donors, increase your financial transparency, or even win a grant.

 1. Hook your readers on the first page of your annual report.